R3C-0N/devops/README.md

     backend:
         # Use dockerfile
         build: ./backend-api
-        # Use my-network network with fixed ip
+        # Use my-network network
         networks:
-            my-network:
-                ipv4_address: 172.19.0.4
+            - my-network
         # Backend depend on database project
         depends_on:
             - database